arkency/posts/posts/2013-05-09-is-it-cute-or-ugly.md

 ## Obvious way

 The story is simple.
 You are writing code to communicate with external api.
 You are thoughtful programmer so you don't store credentials in the code.
-You deploy to heroku so obviously you keep things in `ENV`.
+You deploy to Heroku so obviously you keep things in `ENV`.

 First thought: